2017–18 EFL Cup: Entry

 A total of 32 clubs played in the third round: seven that entered in this round and the 25 winners from the second round.
 The clubs entering in this round were the seven from the 2017–18 Premier League involved in European competition.
 The draw for the third round was held on 24 August 2017.

 Matches

 The third round draw was made as follows:

 Note: The numbers in parentheses are the tier for the team during the 2017–18 season.

 Fourth round

 Entry

 A total of 16 clubs played in the fourth round, all winners from the third round.
 The draw for the fourth round was held on 20 September 2017.

 Matches

 The fourth round draw was made as follows:

-Fifth round
+Quarter-finals

 Entry

-A total of eight clubs played in the fifth round, all winners from the fourth round.
+A total of eight clubs played in the quarter-finals, all winners from the fourth round.
 The fifth round draw was held on 26 October 2017.